arh-eu/gds-java-sdk/README.md

 ##### Cert

-The name of the file containing your private key that should be used for secure (TLS) connection to the GDS.
+The name of the file containing the certificate chain and your your private key that should be used for secure (TLS) connection to the GDS  (PKCS12 format - `*.p12` file).

 ##### Secret